vasalf/cheburashka/README.md

 ```
 $ ./cheburashka
-c A complete graph of three vertices
+c A complete graph on three vertices
 p td 3 3
 1 2
 2 3